katmh/fritter-backend/README.md

 #### `POST /api/follow?username=username` - Follow the user with the username `username`

+Idempotent.
+No error is thrown if the requesting user is already following the user `username`.

 **Returns**

-- An object representing the updated user who followed the followee
+- An object containing the updated follower and followee

-**Throws**

-- `400` if the user making the request is already following the followee

 #### `DELETE /api/follow?username=username` - Unfollow the user with the username `username`

+Idempotent.
+No error is thrown if the requesting user is not following the user `username`.

+**Returns**

+- An object containing the updated follower and followee

 </details>